Do you currently pay high fees to invest? Do you only invest small amounts of money and can’t afford the fees most online brokers charge?

-If you currently invest and pay expensive account management fees or don’t invest because you think fee-heavy brokerages are your only option, it’s time to consider these investing apps.
+It’s time to consider these investing apps instead.
 You won’t pay any annual account fees that eat into your investment returns.

-For “hands-off” investors that don’t want to handle the daily investing decisions and portfolio rebalancing, some of these apps will even manage your entire account at no additional cost.
-If the only reason you still pay a fee to have a traditional broker, like Edward Jones, keep on reading to see how you can save some serious moolah without compromising portfolio performance!
+For “hands-off” investors that don’t want to handle the daily investing decisions and portfolio rebalancing, some of these apps can manage your entire account.

 What to Expect from Free Investing Apps

 Since you invest to boost your income, the notion of free investing apps boils down to more money in your wallet every month!

 These free investing apps let you trade almost anything.
 Some specialize in ETFs (Exchange Traded Funds), others might only trade stocks.
 Others are full-service brokerages offering stocks, bonds, ETFs, mutual funds and forex.

 In addition to the different investment options, you will need to pay attention to the research and charting capabilities.
 Some are very primitive while others will let you run more than 100 different charts on your phone or tablet.

 Whether you are a novice investor or have been investing for 30 years, you can choose a fully automated app and others are entirely self-directed.

 When choosing an investing app keep these three criteria in mind:

 - Is the app self-directed (DIY) or automated?